janivanecky/multiscale-turing-patterns/README.md

 ## Fast diffusion

 The diffusion step requires averaging concentrations over relatively large areas (few hundreds of pixels) which gets really slow on GPUs for larger resolutions, even when separating blur filters x and y directions.
 One way to optimize this is to use FFT, the other (thanks Oskar!) is to approximate blur/diffusion of different sizes by using mipmaps (details in [this paper](https://cgg.mff.cuni.cz/~oskar/projects/CGA2013/Elek2013.pdf)).
-This gets us from ~0.66 secs for 2048x2048 resolution and 3-fold symmetry to ~0.025s, for some loss in quality.
+This gets us from ~0.66 secs/iteration for 2048x2048 resolution and 3-fold symmetry to ~0.025s/iteration, for some loss in quality.

 ## Controls